joeodx/Tech258_AWS_cloud/Deploying_Vm_cloud/README.md

 ### Step 9 - Deploying nginx on your EC2 instance

-* Open an SSH client- in our case we will use Gitbash
+* Open an SSH client- in our case we will use Gitbash and type in your ssh client

-* Follow the instructions on this page

 ![](../pictures/screenshot9.jpg)

+Well done you have launched your e2 client!

 ### Step 10 - Enter the following commands to update and install